-How Technology Is Revolutionizing the Franchise World
+How Technology Is Revolutionizing the Franchise World If franchises aren't stepping up their tech game, they're missing out.

 Small businesses are benefiting more than ever from advances in low-cost technology, including mobile solutions, point-of-sale systems and timesaving apps.
 But franchising has been slow to adapt—disappointingly so, as it's one of the business models that stands to gain the most from cloud computing and other digital solutions.